memgraph/docs/cypher-manual/functions.md

 :::

 :::info

-All aggregation functions can be used with `DISTINCT` operator to performe calculations only on unique values.
-For example, `COUNT(DISTINCT n.prop)`, `COLLECT(DISTINCT n.prop)`.
+All aggregation functions can be used with the `DISTINCT` operator to perform calculations only on unique values.
+For example, `COUNT(DISTINCT n.prop)` and `COLLECT(DISTINCT n.prop)`.
 :::

 ### String functions